 PaRappa is an anthropomorphic teenage dog with a passion for hip-hop.
 He's in love with an anthropomorphic flower named Sunny Funny.
-PaRappa also likes to spends his time with his friends PJ Berri and Katy Kat.
+PaRappa also likes to spend his time with his friends PJ Berri and Katy Kat.

 The anime is a Slice of Life work that expands upon the games and features several original characters.
 It, however, de-emphasises the rapping; PaRappa only raps once in the entire series.